SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ## Motivation

-When user data is encrypted the keys need to be stored securely in the Infrastructure to be present, when a possible encryption or decryption needs to take place.
+User data encryption requires an encryption key to be known during encryption and decryption processes.
 Key-managers like Barbican provide this functionality on the IaaS-Level.
-Using such a key-manger and thus provide to customers the possibility to encrypt user data is not yet implemented everywhere in IaaS deployments.
+Not every IaaS deployment currently offers user data encryption as part of their standard offering.
-A first step towards more security is to encourage CSPs to use this service and provide the feature of using encrypted resources to customers.
+A first step towards more security is to encourage CSPs to provide a better data security by offering data encryption to the customers.
 It is also important to take a closer look into the key-manager and to apply aim for an appropiate level of security there.
-The Key-Manager is responsible for storing the keys securely, which can be done by encrypting them with a KEK and storing them in a database and store the KEK either also encrypted in the database or to store it somewhere else.
-Barbican as the OpenStack implementation of a key-manager is relying on a Master-KEK, which encrypts project-specific KEKs, which encrypt the Keys within a project.
-All keys except for the Master-KEK are stored in a database.
+The Key-Manager service manages keys in a secure manner.
-This Master-KEK is stored differently for each plugin and needs to be protected.
+This can be achieved differently and is not primarily in scope of this standard.
+Barbican stores keys encrypted with the project specific KEK, including the KEK itself, in the database.
+The Master KEK, used to encrypt the project specific KEKs is not stored in the database and is stored differently depending on the backend storage plugin used.
+This standard also abstracts from used plugins and want to ensure that the Master-KEK is protected, too.

 ## Design Considerations